Operation-P-E-A-C-C-E-Robotics/Operation-P-E-A-C-C-E-Robotics.github.io/readme.md

 3. Run the script using `python updateAllYears.py` or `python updateCurrentYear.py`
 4. The script fetches the data and stores it in JSON files within the repository.
 The JSON files are organized based on the year and type of data collected.

-## Reliability

-Github Actions cron triggers have not proven to be reliable as of yet.
-So far none of these triggers have fired properly and I am investigating the cause, once this is resolved I will remove this notice

 ## Issues
 Please write an Issue or Pull Request if there is a problem, avoid directly comiting changes without first reviewing with the rest of the Website maintainers (if you are the only person maintaing the site then you of course dont have to do this)